 Without doubt THE greatest horror film of all time (in my personal opinion of course).
-Noted British actor Donald Pleasance plays troubled psychologist Dr Sam Loomis, who is trying to get his patient of 15 years, Michael Myers, permanently locked up.
+Halloween stars noted British actor Donald Pleasance as troubled psychologist Dr Sam Loomis, who is trying to get his patient of 15 years, Michael Myers, permanently locked up.

-Having been incarcerated since age 12 after brutally murdering his Sister one Halloween night.
-When Myers escapes from the institution just before Halloween night, Loomis suspects where he may have gone and heads over to Michael's home town of Haddonfield, where he begins a frantic search with the local police.
+Myers has been incarcerated since the age of 6, after brutally murdering his Sister one Halloween night and Dr Loomis wants to keep it that way.
+But when he escapes from the institution just before Halloween night, Loomis suspects where he may have gone and heads over to Michael's home town of Haddonfield, where he begins a frantic search with the local police.

 As night falls, the unsuspecting townsfolk start falling prey to the unseen killer who's lurking in the shadows.
 Meanwhile, young Laurie Strode (Jamie Lee Curtis in one of her first starring roles) makes a shocking discovery in the house opposite, and finds herself as Myers next potential victim.